THIS IS THE NIGHT

 "Don't you know that ugliness is a disease?!"

-The title is witty because Cary Grant is a Parisian plastic surgeon / 'cosmetician' / beauty spa impresario who gets a steady stream of high wallet women through his palatial parlor (Warren Beatty in SHAMPOO is a eunuch by comparison) and all the while devoted secretary Helen Mack fumes in the background.
-Long tracking shots with direct-to-camera staring / POV action as hotties in various stages of undress and exercise greet our good doctor as he strolls through his vast emporium.
-The farce angles heat up once the action moves to the Riviera.
-Gran'ts wealthiest patient, Eve (Genevieve Tobin) threatens to get fat "in all the wrong places" unless Grant sleeps with her, or at least attempts to.
-In order to preserve his masterful handiwork, Grant makes a tremendous sacrifice: he marries her and then finds her cockblocking him with all his own beauty tips, sabotaging his career while she debates which outfit to wear.
+Cary Grant is a Parisian plastic surgeon / 'cosmetician' / beauty spa impresario who gets a steady stream of high wallet women through his palatial parlor (Warren Beatty in SHAMPOO is a eunuch by comparison) as devoted and 'decent' secretary Helen Mack fumes in the background and disgruntled husbands continually sneak in with the help of a plumber disguise that the plumber rents to them outside, by his truck.
+Long tracking shots with direct-to-camera staring / POV action as hotties in various stages of undress greet our good doctor on his strolls through his Apollonian beauty temple.
+The farce angles heat up once the action moves to the Riviera, where Grant's prize patient, Eve (Genevieve Tobin) threatens to get fat "in all the wrong places" unless he sleeps with her.
+In order to preserve his masterful handiwork, Grant makes a tremendous sacrifice: he marries her and then finds her cockblocking him with all his own beauty tips, even sabotaging his career while she debates which outfit to wear.
+Oh the humanity!
+And by the time she's all ready for bed, bedecked in gross oils and plastic gloves, she's a sexual purgative.

-Horton as the cuckolded husband has a great monologue about the hell of dating a too-beautiful woman, and he's right, it is hell.
-Helen Mack might change all that with her modest Maureen O'Sullivan-style straight shooterhood, but then she meets Horton on the rebound.
-They sing a duet: "Corned Beef and Cabbage, I Love You."
-Man, Horton sure got a lot of hot young girls nearly to the altar, before guys like Grant, Cooper or March chased them down in cars full of ether.
+Horton as her previous cuckolded husband has a great monologue about the hell of dating a too-beautiful woman, and he's right, it is hell.
+Helen Mack might change all that though with her modest Maureen O'Sullivan-style straight shooterhood (when she gets mad you can hear some of that Brooklyn accent that comes out so strongly as Molly Malone in His Girl Friday) --Horton gets to her on the rebound, and they sing a duet: "Corned Beef and Cabbage, I Love You."
+Man, Horton sure got a lot of sweet, smart, capable and sexy young girls nearly to the altar before guys like Grant, Cooper or March woke up to the flaws of their flashier diva-du-jour.
 Meanwhile Grant also gets a chance to sing--"Love Divided by Two," twice!
 These songs stick out like sore thumbs... and I like that.
+Grant was still just a fledgling star at the time, a Paramount arm candy hustler with a music hall trill in his singing voice.
 Meanwhile, a sheik brings his harem in to see Grant --they go in as old depressed old Muslim women and come out as El Morocco flappers.
-It's wrong on every level there can possibly be and just more reasons why Paramount is the pre-code studio of choice for the discerning acidemic (Find it in the Cary Grant - Screen Legends Collection DVD).
+Sublime, quintessentially Paramount moments like Grant huffing ether and tipping his top hat while covered in rabbits during the car chase finale, or a great dissolve between a champagne and the splash of the beach resort surf make up for the shallowly bourgeois anti-beauty polemic aspect of the source material (it's based on a play).
+Find it in the Cary Grant - Screen Legends Collection DVD.

 SHE DONE HIM WRONG